hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill.
 More steps.
 The lovely girl at the window — his true and only love Susan.

+He percieves distinctive smells, sounds, voices for each moment, each conversation.

 Eluria, the Mohaine desert, Jake, the Man in Black — he shivers.
 The doors by the beach, Calla, Eddie, Sussanah, Talitha, Oy.
 Everyone is there.
+He then closes his eyes as he speaks up the names of all his fallen friends and loved ones.

+Outside, new roses appear in the field for every name.
+After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside, in this story or in another universe perhaps.

+More steps.

 It feels it's been a lifetime climbing.
 This thought clicked in his mind in a weird way.